thanos-io/thanos/tutorials/katacoda/thanos/4-receiver-agent/step3.md

 Navigate to the [Thanos Query UI](https://[[HOST_SUBDOMAIN]]-39090-[[KATACODA_HOST]].environments.katacoda.com), and query for a metric like `up` or `go_goroutines` - inspect the output and you should see `batmobile` and `batcopter` in the `cluster` label.

-`go_routines` should look something like on image below:
+`go_goroutines` should look something like on image below:

 ![expected](./assets/expected.png)